 It’s a funny thing, how I came to read this book.
-I don’t have a ‘public’ account, so you may not all know this, but I love Instagram – it is my FAVE.
-I follow people I know, bloggers, and a handful of celebrities (ok, quite a lot).
+I love Instagram – I follow people I know, bloggers, and a handful of celebrities (ok, quite a lot).
 One of these is the actor Busy Philipps, who I have always liked, but after following her on Instagram for over a year, I love her.
 I watch her Stories every day.
 Anyway, through her account I have also followed a few other people – like Jenny Mollen.
 I hadn’t actually heard of Jenny Mollen before seeing her on Instagram, but I am very glad I decided to follow her.
 Like Philipps she is frank and funny about life, and the trials and tribulations of family life and motherhood – and trying to retain your own sense of self amongst everything.
 I know that Busy Philipps is currently writing a book (which I am desperate to read!), and this lead me to discover that Jenny Mollen has published two books, the second of which is this one – Live Fast, Die Hot.

 It’s kind of a ridiculous title, but after having read the book, I can see that it works.
 Jenny Mollen wants to have a crazy, brilliant life, and to be beautiful and sexy forever – that seems to be the gist of it.
 The crux of this book is the advent of marriage and motherhood in her life, two things that she didn’t feel grown-up enough for, but that she goes for with full force, something I really admire.
 I quite like that throughout the book Mollen retains her childlike-ness, her feeling that she is not mature enough for her own life, that she is still a child herself.
 It’s endearing and relatable, and reassuring to those of us who are just entering the marriage/grown-up/possible parenthood phase of life.
 Really none of us feel like we know what we are doing.